mfischer-ucl/mfischer-ucl.github.io/_pages/sama.md

 <p style="text-align: justify">
 We fine-tune SAM2 for material selection in 3D representations.
 We exploit that, as a video model, it is by design multiview-consistent and leverage this property to create a 3D-consistent material-similarity representation in the form of a point cloud, which can be efficiently queried from novel views in just a few milliseconds.
+Our method works on arbitrary 3D assets (NeRFs, 3D Gaussians, meshes) and does not require any pre-processing, leading to a click-to-selection time of around 2 seconds.
 </p>

 <div style="display: flex; justify-content: center; align-items: center; margin-top: 2%; gap: 10px;">